lagom/lagom/docs/manual/scala/guide/cluster/Cluster.md

 ### Joining during development

 In development you are typically only running the service on one cluster node.
 No explicit joining is necessary; the [[Lagom Development Environment|DevEnvironment]] handles it automatically.

-### Joining via ConductR

-In production, [[Lightbend ConductR|ConductR]] automatically takes care of joining the nodes.

-### Joining without ConductR

-If you are not using ConductR, you need to implement the joining yourself as follows.
+For deployment, you need to implement the joining yourself as follows.

 First, define some initial contact points of the cluster, so-called seed nodes.
 You can define seed nodes in `application.conf`: